Mdes Thesis Outcome / Workshop Design

 Healing Rites

-participant-centered healing strategies based on feminism, art and shared experiences through utilizing the methods of co-design and trauma-informed principles
+Participant-centered healing strategies based on feminism, art and shared experiences through utilizing the methods of co-design and trauma-informed principles

 Healing Rites

 To better understand why sexual assault is prevalent, I studied the rape kit and subsequently, the rape culture that exists in our societies in different contexts and situations.
-I further sought out the methods we use to heal women who have been victims of the spectrum of abuse that rape culture enables, Gender-Based Violence being one of the most extreme and familiar forms.
-A typical design process
+I further sought out the methods we use to heal women who have been victims of the spectrum of abuse that rape culture enables, gender-based violence being one of the most extreme and familiar forms.
+A typical design process was followed, what emerged was enlightening: healing from trauma is different for everyone, but we have power over deciding how we make our journeys.
+Another insight was that while therapy is a highly useful tool; it is not always accessible for everyone-- depending on location, beliefs, and economic statuses.

 I decided to create and design something that would address rape culture-- where geography, language, and societal roles were analyzed and actively engaged with to subvert the nature of these attributes.
 For example, domestic space has always been deemed secondary and has been relegated to women's duties.
 It is a space that has often been traumatic as much as nourishing.
 Healing Rites is about looking at our surroundings in a mindful manner, pondering over it, reminding us of commonality in experience between women, and tie that in with a creative process of inner and outer transformation.